calint/tang-nano-9k--riscv--cache-psram/README.md

 ## Coding Style
 * module names in lower snake case
+* logic and wires: descriptive verbose
-* logic and wires: descriptive verbose in lower snake case
+* inputs and outputs descriptive verbose in lower snake case
 * all output ports are declared `logic`
 * all input ports are declared `wire`